vincenthome/.my-config/README.md

 ## Directory

 - Skip `cd`
 - `..` `...` `....` `.....` to move up x directories
 - `/` `~`
+- `take` Create a new directory and change to it
 - `rd`
 - partialDirectory `TAB` / some path `TAB`
 - `z` from most frequent diretory list